telatin/seqfu2/docs/tools/amplicheck.md

 6. native overlap estimates
 7. recommendation fields: `truncLen`, `maxEE`, `truncQ`, and strategy

+For single-end input, the default stages are primer, length, and quality analysis.
+Pair-only merge and sweep stages are unavailable and produce an error when explicitly requested.
+Reverse-read fields and primer orientation are serialized as `null`.
+The recommendation contains scalar `truncLen` and `maxEE` values, plus `truncLen_fwd` as a compatibility alias.

 The HTML quality pages contain the sampled per-cycle Q-score count matrix and render mean/median/quantile curves plus a Q-score heatmap in the browser.
+Single-end pages render one read panel and omit reverse-read and overlap columns from the index.
 Reads longer than 10,000 bases are skipped for quality plotting/profile accumulation.